ampproject/amp.dev/pages/content/pixi/info-texts/safe-browsing.md

 ---

 Google's Safe Browsing technology finds thousands of new unsafe sites every day.
 Many are URLs of legitimate websites that have been compromised.
 Ensure your site's users are safe.
 [Learn more](https://transparencyreport.google.com/safe-browsing/overview?hl=en).

+In the event of analysis failure, please manually check your [Safe Browsing site status](https://transparencyreport.google.com/safe-browsing/search).